supabase/supabase/www/README.md

 Install the [Vercel CLI](https://vercel.com/cli).

-To execute this locally, run the following commands.
-This will launch the website at http://localhost:8080/, and requests will be automatically proxied (through vercel rewrites) to the docs website (running at http://localhost:3005/) and the beta website (running at http://localhost:3000).
+You will need to run the marketing website and docs website seperately.

 ```
 # tab 1